qd-qd/sdk-tutorials/onboarding/chapter-2/1-section-1.md

 In this example, one "block" in the blockchain would most logically be *a page*.
 But instead of a book or even a shelf of books, each node of the network is a folder waiting for a new page to be added to it.
 Transactions are recorded chronologically on a page - when the page is filled, it is duplicated and sent to each node's folder, where it is added chronologically to the pages that came before.
 Thus everyone has the same information.

 This simplification hides *gigantic* complexity, but in essence describes what is meant by a chain of blocks: *groupings of sequentially recorded transactions verified within a given time period*.
-Weighty questions can be raised by this approach to networking though, starting with the fact that transactions may include extremely valuable or private information – how can security and confidentiality be maintained on a public network where everyone has a copy of the data?
+Weighty questions can be raised by this approach to networking though, starting with the fact that transactions may include extremely valuable or private information – any changes to the ledger could have serious financial ramifications, so how can *immutability* be achieved on a network where every node has equal authority but is also an actor with unknown motivations?

 This is an important issue and is examined [later in the chapter](ADD LINK?), but there is more than one sense in which *trust* is vital to blockchain.
-Fundamental to the system is ensuring confidence that the blockchain that propagates through the system really *is* the same at every single node.
+A fundamental goal is ensuring confidence that the blockchain that propagates through the network really *is* the same at every single node.
 This is achieved through one of the key cryptographic features of blockchain: **hashing**.

 ## Hashing - Calculating trust